amaltson/lita-jira-issues/README.md

 The default for this config is 0 which serves to disables the feature entirely.

+### Customize Output

 You can now change the displayed format using keyword expansion.
-The following table of keywords can be used to create the response when a JIRA ticket is referenced.
+The following table of keywords can be used to create the response when a JIRA issue is referenced.
 Each keyword needs to be enclosed in %{} just as the Ruby `%` operator requires.

 Each keyword can take one of 3 forms.
 If the keyword is specified in all CAPS, then the resulting text will be in all caps (i.e. 'KEY' => 'ABC-123').
 If the keyword has an initial capital letter, then resulting text will be proper case (i.e. 'Key' => 'Abc-123').
 Finally if the keyword is all lower case, then the resulting text will be the native format that the text was received in.